hiren3107/Boat_Clone/README.md

 # Boat Clone Website

-A responsive and interactive clone of the Boat website built using HTML, CSS, Tailwind CSS, and JavaScript.
+A responsive and interactive clone of the Boat website built using HTML, CSS, Tailwind CSS, and

 ## 🤝 Collaboration